Zenslim/Gatishil/README.md

 - Product requirements and additional docs live under the [`docs/`](docs) directory.
 - Use GitHub Issues for bugs or feature requests; see [CONTRIBUTING](CONTRIBUTING.md) for collaboration guidelines.

+## Repo Cleanup

+- Removed an obsolete duplicate `OnboardingFlow.tsx` entry point in the project root to ensure the App Router imports a single authoritative onboarding flow component.